 - Special event access: Chase offers early-access tickets and priority seating to many popular events with Chase Experiences.
 It also offers virtual cooking experiences with industry-leading chefs.

 - Peloton benefits: If you spend more than $1,800 on new Peloton equipment, you’ll earn 10 points per dollar on that purchase through March 31, 2022.
-You’re also eligible for up to $120 in statement credits through 2021 when you purchase a membership (either All-Access or Digital) with your card.

 How to maximize your Chase Sapphire Reserve benefits